Maternity Self-referral Form

 We will not turn any women away or delay their maternity treatment even if they are not eligible for free care.
 Our Overseas Visitors & Liaison team will work with women to assess their eligibility and to support them and discuss payment arrangements if they are not eligible for free NHS treatment.
 Further information can be found in the Information for people seeking free NHS Hospital Treatment leaflet.

 There is a lot of information on this site about pregnancy and birth.
-You might find it helpful to watch the following video and read Screening Tests for You and Your Baby to learn more before you meet your midwife as these tests will be offered at your first appointment.
+You might find it helpful to watch the following video to learn more before you meet your midwife as these tests will be offered at your first appointment.
 The below video is also available with subtitles in English, as well as Arabic, Bengali, Chinese, French, Latvian, Lithuanian, Polish, Portuguese, Punjabi, Romanian, Somali and Urdu.
 A British Sign Language version is also available.
 View those alternatives here.

 It is recommended that all pregnant women take 400 micrograms (mcg) of folic acid each day.
 Ideally you should take this from before you are pregnant until you are 12 weeks pregnant.
 Some women, including those with a Body Mass Index over 30, or those with a medical condition such as Epilepsy, are advised to take 5 mg a day.